MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **New Microsoft Edge PDF experience policy.**  As part of the Adobe and Microsoft collaboration to re-envision the future workplace and your digital experiences, we are natively embedding the Adobe Acrobat PDF engine into the Microsoft Edge built-in PDF reader, with a release scheduled in March 2023.
 Administrators can start testing the new Microsoft Edge PDF reader which is powered by the Adobe Acrobat PDF engine by enabling the [NewPDFReaderEnabled](/deployedge/microsoft-edge-policies#newpdfreaderenabled) policy.
 For more information, see [Microsoft Edge and Adobe partner to improve the PDF experience](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-and-adobe-partner-to-improve-the-pdf-experience/ba-p/3733481).

 - **Microsoft Edge Sidebar Improvements.** The Microsoft Edge sidebar lets users access productivity tools side-by-side with their browsing window.
 In this release, the sidebar has been enhanced to increase productivity and improve user experience.
 As communicated in our last release ([Microsoft Edge release notes for Stable Channel](/deployedge/microsoft-edge-relnote-stable-channel#version-1110166141-march-13-2023)), the sidebar now includes a toolbar button by default to access the experience.
 If admins enable the Discover app, hovering and clicking the toolbar button will invoke both the sidebar tower, and the new discover experience.

    With this release, admins now have the ability to disable the Discover app and still keep the Sidebar.
 In this situation, the Sidebar tower will always be shown.
+If an Admin chooses to enable the Sidebar but disable the Discover experience, the Sidebar can only be always shown or completely hidden.
+This default visibility can be changed in the Sidebar settings (*edge://settings/sidebar*).

-If a user would like to hide their sidebar from always showing, they can do this in their Sidebar settings (*edge://settings/sidebar*).
-Additionally, Enterprise users can choose to 'always show' or 'auto hide', when an admin 'enables' the Sidebar.
+   When an admin enables the Sidebar and the Discover experience, enterprise users can choose to 'always show' or 'auto hide'.
 More customization options for the sidebar toolbar button are planned in future versions of Microsoft Edge.
 For more information, see [Manage the sidebar in Microsoft Edge](/DeployEdge/microsoft-edge-sidebar).

 ## Version 109.0.1518.95: March 23, 2023